mapy1874/eye-tracking/python/results/SVM Acuracy.md

-# Experiment results of various SVM models
+# Experiment results of various classical ML models

 ## 1. Features from 3rd max pool in VGG16